Yorkshire Chess History

 Frideswide had played correspondence chess as well as composing and solving chess problems.
 In her old age she continued playing correspondence chess until failing eyesight precluded it.

-Frideswide Fanny Rowland died on 25/02/1919, allegedly aged 75, at Bray, Ireland.
+Frideswide Fanny Rowland died on 25/02/1919, allegedly aged 75, at 3 Loretto Terrace, Bray, Co.
+Wicklow, Ireland.
 According to American Chess Bulletin, 1919, the British Chess Magazine of April, 1919 (unseen) carried a notice of her death.
+Chess Amateur April 1919 carried an obituary on page 203.
 In her lifetime she was a subject of Gittins’s The Chess Bouquet.
+Her executor was one Herbert Malley probate being granted to him on 01/03/1919.

 Copyright © 2012 Stephen John Mann